PAHdb/pyPAHdb/_sources/background.rst.txt

    | Uncertainties       |          | ✓                |
    +---------------------+----------+------------------+

 ..
-Pypahdb analyzes spectroscopic observations (including spectral maps)
+PyPAHdb analyzes spectroscopic observations (including spectral maps)
 .. and characterizes the PAH emission using a database-fitting approach,
 .. providing the PAH ionization and small/large fractions.